anhub2821/anhub2821.github.io/content/learning/day_7/index.md

         - Die (Plural)
     - Bestimmter can be use when:
         - There is only one thing.
-        - There is being mention earlier.
+        - That being mention earlier.
 - Conjugation in German have some special case:
     - Verbstamm is ending with -t und -d(du, sie/er/es, ihr):
         - Verbstamm + e + t.